Calebh101/About-This-PC/README.md

 - About This PC for Linux utilizes Qt, which is licensed under the GNU Lesser General Public License (LGPL) version 3.
 You can obtain a copy of the LGPL here: https://www.gnu.org/licenses/lgpl-3.0.html Qt is a separate project and is not licensed under this project's license.

-- Developing About This PC for Linux using Qt was honestly pretty fun, I would recommend using Qt as your framework for desktop apps like this.

 # Windows